nlenno1/team-5-may-2022/README.md

 ![Lighthouse](./assets/images/readme/lighthouse.png)

-Placeholders

 -----

 ## Deployment
 Continuous Deployment practices via GitHub Pages were implemented for this project.

-A live version of this site has already been deployed [here](https://team5-reachout.herokuapp.com/) This site can be deployed using the Heroku app.
+A live version of this site has already been deployed [here](https://team5-reachout.herokuapp.com/)

+This site can be re-deployed using the Heroku app.
 To do so you will need to:

 Create an account on Heroku
 Once signed in click on the "Create New App"